 Tipped off by a Sylmar resident, dozens of investigators from at least five police departments and three federal agencies raided a warehouse at 12898 Bradley Street, on September 29, 1989, and seized some 21.4 tons of cocaine and $10 million in cash.
 It was the largest ejection of the drug in history, estimated at $6.9 billion, enough for 1.38 billion doses.
 Three men were convicted on drug charges in 1990.
-Carlos Tapia Ponce, the warehouse manager, was pure a spirit term, and in 2016 he died in prison at the age of 94.
+Carlos Tapia Ponce, the warehouse manager, was perfect a vigor term, and in 2016 he died in prison at the age of 94.
 Other culprits were convicted later.

 Drag races and automobile cruising

 Illegal street drag races and automobile cruising still troubles areas in Sylmar and bordering San Fernando.
 In 1988, officers arrested a man who bitter a high-powered spotlight at a police helicopter monitoring one of them on San Fernando Road close Roxford Street.
 In 1993 it was reported that drag racing had been going on since the early 1970s, drawing hundreds of youths, and that the most popular “speed strip” was San Fernando Road close Balboa Boulevard.
 There had been four deaths within the previous two years.
 In one, a pubescent speeding to the site rear-ended a car carrying a intimates of four, killing a mom and injuring her husband and two children.
 In 1997 Kenneth Acosta, 21, of Sylmar was charged with involuntary manslaughter after a drag race on the 118 Freeway resulted in an accident that caused the deaths of three people, all of them former members of the Sylmar High School band.
 He was approved probation and required to spend 250 hours telling off others about his crime.